JesperE98/LillySkill-VR/README.md

 # LillySkill VR
- This Repoistory is for the Android Version.
+ This Repository is for the Android Version.